whg-training/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/PCA_practical.md

 We will be using the software `PLINK` written by Christopher Chang:
 [https://www.cog-genomics.org/](https://www.cog-genomics.org/)).
 Before we start, please make sure you have downloaded this software and can run it in a terminal window on your system.

 You will also need to get the data.
 For this practical we will work with a file called `chr19-clean.vcf.gz`.
-Please download `chr19-clean.vcf.gz` [from this folder](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/).
+Please download `chr19-clean.vcf.gz` [from this folder](https://www.well.ox.ac.uk/~gav/projects/gms/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/) now.

 ### The Practical